-The Act extends the SEN system from birth to 25, giving children, young people and their parents, greater control and choice in decisions and ensuring needs are properly met.
-It takes forward the reform programme set out in Support and aspiration: a new approach to special education needs and disability including:
+The Act extended the SEN system from birth to 25, giving children, young people and their parents, greater control and choice in decisions and ensuring needs are properly met.
+It has taken forward the reform programme set out in Support and aspiration: a new approach to special education needs and disability

-The special needs reforms implement a new approach which seeks to join up help across education, health and care from birth to 25.
-Help will be offered at the earliest point, with children and young people with special needs and their parents or carers fully involved in decisions about their support and what they want to achieve.
-This will help lead to better outcomes and more efficient ways of working.
+The special needs reforms implemented a new approach which join up help across education, health and care from birth to 25.
+Help is offered at the earliest point, with children and young people with special needs and their parents or carers fully involved in decisions about their support and what they want to achieve.
+The aim is to help lead to better outcomes and more efficient ways of working.

-The vision for children and young people with special needs should be the same as for all children and young people-that they achieve well in their early years, at school and in college; lead happy and fulfilled lives; and have choice and control.
+The vision for children and young people with special needs should be the same as for all children and young people - that they:

 The Children and Families Act takes forward a commitment to improve services for vulnerable children and young people and to support their families.
-It includes clauses on special education needs (SEN) to reform the SEN system.
+It includes clauses on special education needs or/ disabilities (SEND) to reform the system.
 The clauses include:

-An EHC Plan will replace current Statements of SEN and Learning Difficulty Assessments.
-The plan will be a legal document describing a young person's needs, the provision to meet those needs and the suitable educational placement.
-The Government has stated that the Plan must be person centred, focusing on the needs and aspirations of the child.
+EHC Plans have replaced previous Statements of SEND and Learning Difficulty Assessments (post 16).
+The plan is a legal document describing a young person's needs, the provision to meet those needs and the suitable educational placement.
+The Government has clearly stated that the Plan must be person centred, focusing on the needs and aspirations of the child.
 EHC Plans will continue into further education and training, and for some young people up to the age of 25.

-Plans should be focused on the outcomes an individual child or young person is expected to achieve.
-Any targets must be specific and set out what support is needed to achieve these outcomes.
-Plans should be concise and positive and should reflect the views of the child or young person.
+Plans are focused on the outcomes an individual child or young person is expected to achieve.
+Any targets are specific and set out what support is needed to achieve these outcomes.
+Plans are concise and positive and should reflect the views of the child or young person.

 No 'new' statements or learning difficulties assessments have been issued since 1 September 2014.
-Existing statements, which meet the criteria and learning difficulties assessments have been converted over a 3 year period (for statements) and 2 years (for learning difficulties assessments) from September 2014.
+Existing statements, which meet the criteria and learning difficulties assessments have been converted over a three year period (for statements) and two years (for learning difficulties assessments) from September 2014.
 These conversions took place at phase change or change of placement.

 Our Transition Plan covers transition to the new 0 to 25 special educational needs and disability system - moving statements of SEN and learning difficulty assessments to Education, Health and Care plans.

-The Department for Education has stated that a child or young person who currently has a Statement of SEN will have an EHC Plan.
+The Department for Education (DfE) has stated that a child or young person who had a Statement of SEND in the past will have an EHC Plan.
 Guidance says that EHC Plans should be issued when the local authority considers the special educational needs of the child cannot be reasonably provided for with resources normally available to mainstream early years provision, school and post 16 institutions.
-Children and young people with primarily health or care needs will not be issued with a plan, unless these needs impact their education.
+Children and young people with primarily health or care needs are not issued with a plan, unless these needs impact their education.

 Section 9 of the SEN Code of Practice 0-25 sets out key points for the way assessments should be carried out.
 These include:

-Under the previous system, through the delegated budget, there was additional help and support for children at school without a Statement of SEN. However under the Children and Families Act and the Code of Practice, School Action and School Action Plus will be replaced with SEN Support.
-SEN Support will be the support available in school for children and young people who have special educational needs but do not have Education, Health and Care plans.
-Additional SEN Support is support to meet a student's needs to help them achieve their individual goals.
+Under the previous system, through the delegated budget, there was additional help and support for children at school without a Statement of SEND.
+However, under the Children and Families Act and the Code of Practice, School Action and School Action Plus have now been replaced with SEND Support.
+SEND Support is the support available in school for children and young people who have special educational needs, but do not have Education, Health and Care plans.
+Additional SEND Support is support to meet a student's needs to help them achieve their individual goals.

-All families whose child has an EHC plan will have a right to request a personal budget.
-The personal budget will allow young people or parents to buy support identified in the plan directly, rather than relying on the local authority.
-Parents or young people will be given a choice of whether they want to take control of the personal budget by an agency managing the funds on their behalf or by receiving direct payments, where they can purchase and manage the provision themselves.
+All families whose child has an EHC plan have a right to request a personal budget.
+The personal budget allows young people or parents to buy support identified in the plan directly, rather than relying on the local authority.
+Parents or young people are given a choice of whether they want to take control of the personal budget by an agency managing the funds on their behalf or by receiving direct payments, where they can purchase and manage the provision themselves.

-The Children and Families Act places duties on the health service in relation to children and young people with SEN. The health service means the responsible commissioning body, which will normally be the local Clinical Commissioning Group (CCG) but for children and young people with certain health conditions this may be NHS England.
+The Children and Families Act places duties on the health service in relation to children and young people with SEND.
+The health service means the responsible commissioning body, which will normally be the local Clinical Commissioning Group (CCG).
+But for children and young people with certain health conditions, this may be NHS England.

 The health service must engage with the Local Authority to create joint commissioning arrangements for the health and social care provision required by children and young people identified as having SEN. These arrangements need to set out what health provision is to be secured and who is responsible for securing it.
 The arrangements must also establish a mechanism to resolve disputes between the different commissioning parties.

-The Education, Health and Care plan will have to be approved by the relevant health commissioning body, and if it is approved, the health service must ensure that the support set out in the EHC plan is made available.
+The Education, Health and Care plan has to be approved by the relevant health commissioning body, and if it is approved, the health service must ensure that the support set out in the EHC plan is made available.

-This film is about how the new law that took effect on 1 September and changes the way children, young people and their families will access SEND provision and support.
+This film provides information on the changes which took effect from 1 September 2014 how children, young people and their families will access SEND provision and support.